 If you’re in the mood for a hike, try the Eagle’s Nest Loop Trail.
 This 2.4-mile round-trip trail leads to the highest point in the park.

-7. Take a Trolley Tour
+Take a Trolley Tour

+The Sedona Trolley offers a fun, unique, and informative tour.
 I know I love scenic drives, but my kids don’t really care for them.
 However, taking a scenic drive on a trolley makes it much more exciting for them!

-9. Feed the fish at the Hatchery
+Feed the Fish at the Hatchery

 Entrance is free and you can learn more information at the visitors about how the fish are used to stock local ponds and lakes.

-Picnic tables are also located on-site.
+A highlight for kids is feeding the fish.
+For .25 cents you can buy a handful of pellets to toss in the pond.
 It’s hard to tell just how many fish are in the feeding pond until you throw some food in and witness the mad frenzy with fish jumping everywhere!

-10. Visit the Chapel of the Holy Cross
+Visit the Chapel of the Holy Cross

 I always appreciate the opportunity to expose my kids to different religions and cultures, so it was worth a quick stop at this remarkable church.